Hypercubed/angular-commonmark/README.md

 Render markdown in AngularJS using [CommonMark](http://commonmark.org/); A strongly specified, highly compatible implementation of Markdown.

+*Please note: neither this directive nor the CommonMark implementation does any type of sanitization.
+As always, sanitizing is necessary for user-generated content.*

 [![get this with bower](http://benschwarz.github.io/bower-badges/badge@2x.png)](http://bower.io/ "get this with bower")

 ## Usage